Timberman beetle

 The timberman beetle (Acanthocinus aedilis) is a species of woodboring beetle belonging to the longhorn beetle family.

 It is found in woodlands, with a large distribution through Europe, Russia and Central Asia.
 It is also known as the Siberian Timberman due to its range extending northwards in to Siberia.
 In Finnish this species is known as Sarvijaakko, in Dutch as Timmerboktor and in Swedish as Större Timmerman.
 Despite a few sources suggesting reports in Central America, no confirmed reports were available at time of editing (May, 2020).
 The species is also not listed as invasive in North America.

+Description

 The body length ranges from 12-20mm, with antennae up for 3 times the body length in males, or 1.5 times the body length in females.
-Their lifespan is up to 3 years which includes the 1–2 years spent in the larval stage.